What Is a Good Down Payment for a Car?

 If you want to learn more about the 20% rule, why it exists, and what to do if you don’t have it, the car insurance comparison shopping app and licensed broker Jerry has put together everything that you need to know.

-Improve your chances of getting a loan
+A good down payment improves your chances of getting a loan

 If you have a low credit score, putting down the full 20% upfront can improve your chances of getting a car loan.